maz365usergroup/maz365usergroup.github.io/README.md

 ## Upcoming Sessions

-**NEXT MEETING RESCHEDULED: January 6, 2021** at 12 PM US Eastern Time (UTC -4) - "WVD - Lessons from the Battlefield" with Shabaz Darr. <a href="https://www.meetup.com/MW-Azure-and-M365-User-Group-Meetup/events" target="_blank">https://www.meetup.com/MW-Azure-and-M365-User-Group-Meetup/events.

-**January 20, 2021** at 12 PM US Eastern Time (UTC -4)- "Using Azure Functions to create a .Net core Web Apps with Azure Blob Storage and perform Blob Triggers and deploying Azure Function Apps in Azure Kubernetes Clusters using KEDA" with Menaka Baskerpillai.
+**NEXT MEETING RESCHEDULED: January 20, 2021** at 12 PM US Eastern Time (UTC -4) - "Using Azure Functions to create a .Net core Web Apps with Azure Blob Storage and perform Blob Triggers and deploying Azure Function Apps in Azure Kubernetes Clusters using KEDA" with Menaka Baskerpillai. <a href="https://www.meetup.com/MW-Azure-and-M365-User-Group-Meetup/events" target="_blank">https://www.meetup.com/MW-Azure-and-M365-User-Group-Meetup/events. https://youtu.be/bS0RoeDWjEY

 **February 10, 2021** at 12:30 PM US Eastern Time (UTC -4)- "Journey to a Secure AKS - Use AAD identity for pods and make your SecOps happy" with David Frappart.